abdul1433/osticket-prereqs/README.md

-The osTicket installer will pop up in the default browser of your virtual machine once you click on "Browse *:80 (http)
+The osTicket installer will pop up in the default browser of your virtual machine once you click on "Browse *:80 (http)"